Damrak: Feast or Famine

 It pays to ignore the tat-touting ‘souvenir’ stores, the fast-food joints and the odd ‘museums.’

 Instead look up.
-Better yet, cross the street to the sidewalk along the huge stock market building.
+Better yet, cross the street to the sidewalk along the former stock market building — the Beurs van Berlage.
 Then look to the other side and notice the unique buildings.

 Damrak is home to 23 buildings designated as Royal Monuments.
 They date from the 18th to the early 20th century, and include the old stock exchange (Beurs van Berlage), built between 1898-1903 and the Bijenkorf warehouse, built between 1911 and 1914.